Neural Implicit Action Fields: From Discrete Waypoints to Continuous Functions for Vision-Language-Action Models: Method: Neural Implicit Action Fields

 \section{Method: Neural Implicit Action Fields}

-In this section, we introduce Neural Implicit Action Fields, a generative paradigm that models robotic actions as continuous-time manifolds.
-As illustrated in Figure~\ref{fig:main_figure}, NIAF departs from the traditional paradigm of predicting discrete action waypoints and instead adopts a novel paradigm: predicting the parameters of an action function.
-We first formalize this fundamental difference mathematically.
+In this section, we introduce Neural Implicit Action Fields, a representation framework that models robotic actions as continuous-time functions.
+As illustrated in Figure~\ref{fig:main_figure}, \methodname{} departs from conventional discrete waypoint prediction and instead predicts the parameters of a continuous action function.
+We first formalize this representation change mathematically.

-\subsection{Problem Formulation: From Finite Sampling to Function Manifolds}
+\subsection{Problem Formulation: From Discrete Waypoints to Continuous Action Functions}

 Let $\mathcal{O}$ denote the multimodal observation space (comprising RGB images and proprioception, etc.), and $\mathcal{T}$ denote the natural language instruction space.
 Our goal is to construct a policy $\pi$ that maps an input $(\mathbf{o}, \mathbf{t}) \in \mathcal{O} \times \mathcal{T}$ to robotic actions.